tkabir3066/level2-assignment-2/README.md

 ---

-## 4️⃣ GROUP BY ক্লজ এবং Aggregation অপারেশন
+## 4️⃣ Explain the GROUP BY clause and its role in aggregation operations.

 ### 🔹 কাজ: